protoloft/klipper_z_calibration/README.md

 Here is a small video for a demonstration:
 [https://streamable.com/wclrmc](https://streamable.com/wclrmc)

-### Many thanks for all your feedback to make this happen!
+### Many thanks for all your feedback to make this happen

 And, if you like my work and would like to support me, please feel free to donate here: